monhacks/patched-crystal/ReadMe.txt

 Fixed a bug with moves that lower Defense can do so after breaking a Substitute

-Fixed a bug where a Disabled but PP Up–enhanced move may not trigger Struggle
+Fixed a bug where a Disabled but PP Upâ€“enhanced move may not trigger Struggle

 Fixed a bug where Beat Up could desynchronize link battles

 Fixed a bug where Present damage is incorrect in link battles

-Fixed a bug where the AI encourages Mean Look if its own Pokémon is badly poisoned
+Fixed a bug where the AI encourages Mean Look if its own PokÃ©mon is badly poisoned

 Fixed a bug where the NPC use of Full Heal or Full Restore does not cure Nightmare status